 Brunswick High School Mentoring

-Bowdoin women serve as mentors at Bath Middle School and Morse High School where they lead lessons and activities, organize field trips, and engage in one-on-one mentoring in order to folster female leadership, confidence, and community for young adolescent women.
-For more information about the high school group (FFLY High), contact Olivia Bean '17, Mariely Garcia '17, and Kate Powers '17.
-For the middle school, contact Jodi Kraushar '17, Katie Ragsdale '18, and Marina Henke '19.
+Bowdoin women serve as mentors at Bath Middle School and Brunswick High School where they lead lessons and activities, organize field trips, and engage in one-on-one mentoring in order to foster female leadership, confidence, and community for young adolescent women.

 Girls Who Code